DIRECTORS: Sharon Brasel, John Carr

 Final Registration Deadline – September 1

-- If you need a partner in the Doubles or 4-Person Team event, check Partner Finder on the home page for a listing, by sport, of individuals looking for partners.
-Otherwise, contact Sharon at firstname.lastname@example.org
+- If you need a partner in the Doubles or 4-Person event, check Partner Finder on the home page (seniorgames.net) for a listing, by sport, of individuals looking for partners.
+Other wise, contact John C. at email@example.com

-- Tournament is open to any individual or group with basic knowledge of the United States Bocce Federation Rules of play and reasonable competitive experience.
+- Tournament is open to any individual or group with basic knowledge of United States Bocce Federation Open Rules rules of play and reasonable competitive experience.
+Please see the section, BOCCE TOURNAMENT RULES for changes that have been made to the USBF Open Rules for this tournament.

 - Participants must present their Huntsman World Senior Games ID at the venue check-in on the first day of each event.

-Tournament format may need to be adjusted at the discretion of the Director based on registrations.
+- Tournament format may need to be adjusted at the discretion of the Directors based on registrations.

-- 4-Person Teams play two teammates at each end of court and roll 2 balls each; Doubles play with one teammate at each end of the court and roll 4 balls each.
-In Singles, opponents will be at the same end and roll 4 balls each at the the opposite end, two more single opponents will play each other and roll 4 balls each.
+- 4-person play two teammates at each end of court and roll 2 balls each; Mens and Womens Doubles play with one teammate at each end of the court and roll 4 balls each.
+Any Doubles will have all players at the same end and rolling 2 balls each, changing ends between frames.
+In Singles, opponents will be at the same end and roll 4 balls, and at the the opposite end, two more single opponents will play each other and roll 4 balls each.

-- Court monitors will be present for each court.
-All measuring will be done by monitors.
+- Court monitors will be present for all games.
+The monitor will do/supervise the measuring.
+If asked, they can offer an opinion.
 In case of a dispute, court monitors will make the final decision.

 - One set of bocce balls and one measuring device will be provided per court.
 Personal balls are NOT allowed.

 - Each team must have a captain.
 The captain will appoint an End Captain for the opposite end of the court.
-Captains/end captains will keep score for his/her team and will call a monitor to settle a dispute.
+Captains/end captains will keep score for his/her team and will call a monitor to settle a dispute or to help with measuring.
 Captain, end captain, or appointee will determine who rolls the next ball in a frame and call points.
 No other player is allowed on the court or past the center line from their respective end.

-- Courts are artificial turf and pad on cement surface.
-FOR THE SAFETY OF EVERYONE PRESENT, No VOLO or RAFFA (aka Spock or Hit) shots are allowed.
+- Courts are artificial turf and pad on cement.
+FOR THE SAFETY OF EVERYONE PRESENT, No VOLO, RAFFA or RUNNING THROWS are allowed.

 - Score cards must be signed by both team captains and will be handed in to the official scorekeeper at the end of each game with the winning team points and losing team points.